Gmail Scam Checker

 Claim vs mailbox mismatch

-If the sender claims to represent a formal company or security team but uses a personal Gmail mailbox, that mismatch matters more than polished formatting.
+If the sender claims to represent a brand or customer service department but uses a generic Gmail address, it is a key mismatch.

 Related guides